-Visitors, INCLUDING PARENT(S)/GUARDIAN(S), are NOT permitted to go to their child's class unannounced during school hours because this disrupts normal routine and instruction.
+Visitors, INCLUDING PARENT(S)/GUARDIAN(S), are NOT permitted to go to their child's class unannounced during school hours because this is a safety issue and it disrupts normal routine and instruction.
 For the safety and protection of all students, visitors [including parent(s)/guardian(s)] must sign in and out with the office, state that they are visiting, state the purpose of the visit, and obtain a pass before proceeding to a classroom.
 This is Florida State Law.
 Cooperation will enable the school to provide a safe and orderly learning environment for all students.